 The result for 2017/18 was 12%, the same as the year before, and was slightly off target (by 2% points).
-However, performance met the target during Quarter 4 which reflects the work that has been done to provide more informative and considered responses at Stage 1 (in order to prevent escalation to Stage 2).
+However, performance met the target during Quarter 4 which reflects the work that has been done to provide more informative and considered responses at stage one (in order to prevent escalation).